-The International Travel Safety Committee (ITSC) has ongoing oversight on all matters pertaining to safety as it impacts international travel.
-This would include policies, procedures, practices and protocols that will best promote safe travel practices.
+The International Travel Safety Committee (ITSC) has ongoing oversight on all matters pertaining to safety as it impacts international travel, including policies, procedures, practices and protocols that will best promote safe travel practices.

-Employee travel on University business - regardless of funding source - must be approved in advance by the traveler's supervisor, Chair, Dean, Vice President, Provost or President.
+Employee travel on University business - regardless of funding source - must be approved in advance on the electronic R&A Form by the traveler's supervisor, Chair, Dean, Vice President, Provost or President.

 Travel Authorization for Travel Warning Countries

-Employee and student travelers to a country or a specified area within a country with a Level 3 or Level 4 U.S. Department of State Bureau of Consular Affairs Travel Advisory must receive authorization prior to travel.
+Employee and student travelers to a country or area within a country with a Level 3 or Level 4 U.S. Department of State Bureau of Consular Affairs Travel Advisory, a Level 3 CDC Travel Notice, and/or a Level 3 or 4 CDC COVID-19 Notice must receive authorization prior to travel.

-The traveler must submit a Request to Travel to Countries with a Travel Warning to Risk Management, AD-217 to begin the ITSC review process.
+Travelers wishing to visit or transit through an elevated risk area will submit a completed and signed Request to Travel to Countries with a Travel Warning to Risk Management, AD-217 or email@example.com to begin the ITSC review process.
 Locations that pose a specific health, safety, or security concern as indicated by other sources may require authorization as well.
 Information sources include but are not limited to: U.S. embassies/consulates, the Center for Disease Control (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian, U.K. or Canadian authorities), campus authorities, and travel assistance providers.
 Requests are reviewed by the ITSC and the traveler may be required to meet with the ITSC prior to travel being authorized.

 The University has the right to deny a travel request due to substantial travel risk, regardless of funding source.